Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Epilepsy

-Epilepsy is one of the most common neurological disorders affecting over 50 million people worldwide.
-This non-communicable brain disease occurs when neurons send wrong signals causing seizures or unusual behavior in people who have it.
+Epilepsy is one of the most common neurological disorders, affecting over 50 million people worldwide.
+This non-communicable brain disease occurs when neurons send wrong signals, causing seizures or unusual behavior in people with it.
 Epilepsy can develop in any person, male or female, of any age.

-Seizures occur as a result of an interruption of electrical activity in the brain, which temporarily interferes with the communication systems between brain cells and their proper function.
+Seizures occur due to an interruption of electrical activity in the brain, temporarily interfering with the communication systems between brain cells and their proper function.
 It is estimated that approximately 4 out of every 1000 people in the world suffer from epilepsy.

 Epilepsy does not typically go away on its own.
 Some people have seizures during childhood that resolve in adulthood.
 Recurrent long-term seizures can be controlled regularly with treatment.